Reflections about frames, contextualisation, and

-Do you know, reader, in which spaces that is happening or could happen?
-Please let us know by sending an email to email@example.com.
+Do you know, reader, in which spaces is that happening or could happen?
+Please let us know by sending an email to firstname.lastname@example.org.

 Such as Veblen´s institutionalist economy and more recent approaches such as entrepreneurial ecosystems where social aspects can emerge more easily.
 In the case of gender, see (Brush et al, 2019).
 The aforementioned report Mujeres e Innovación 2020 includes a reflection regarding innovation theoretical frameworks.
 We can also consider disciplinary points of view such as Alsos et al, (2013) who suggest: gender approaches are more frequent in entrepreneurship than in innovation journals.
 We can find a diverse focus on persons and systems, respectively.
 We can ask ourselves as well if the questions underlying monitoring frames are changing with new generations, or now that investment need in innovation is no longer a matter of doubt in the European Union.

 - July 1, 2020